Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Statistical methodology

 \subsection{Asymptotic relative efficiency}

-We now consider the performances of the proposed MDPDEs that can be expected through its theoretical properties.
-The first measure of correctness of any estimator is its standard error or variance.
-Although the exact sampling distribution of the MDPDEs are difficult to find in general, also in the case of MLE, we can use the asymptotic results.
-Let us assume that the model is correctly specified so that the true data generating distribution is $G=F_{\theta_0}$ for some $\theta_0\in \Theta$.
-Then, \cite{basu1998robust} prove that, under certain regularity conditions, $\widehat{\theta}_\alpha$ is a consistent estimator of $\theta_0$ and the asymptotic distribution of $n^{1/2} (\widehat\theta_\alpha - \theta_0)$ is normal with mean zero and variance $J_\alpha(\theta_0)^{-1}K_\alpha(\theta_0) J_\alpha(\theta_0)^{-1}$, where
+We study the performances of the proposed MDPDEs that can be expected through their theoretical properties.
+The first measure of the correctness of any estimator is its standard error or variance. {It is difficult to obtain an analytic expression of the exact sampling distribution of MDPDEs, in general, and also in the case of MLE; however, certain asymptotic results are presented in \cite{basu1998robust}.} Let us assume that the model is correctly specified so that the true data generating distribution is $G=F_{\theta_0}$ for some $\theta_0\in \Theta$.
+Then, \cite{basu1998robust} prove that, under certain regularity conditions, $\widehat{\theta}_\alpha$ is a consistent estimator of $\theta_0$ and the asymptotic distribution of $\sqrt{n} (\widehat\theta_\alpha - \theta_0)$ is normal with mean zero and variance $J_\alpha(\theta_0)^{-1}K_\alpha(\theta_0) J_\alpha(\theta_0)^{-1}$, where

 It is easy to verify that the asymptotic variance of the MDPDE is minimum when $\alpha = 0$.
-Thus, the asymptotic variance of the MDPDE is larger than that of the MLE and considering an estimator with smaller variance to be preferred in general, it is important to study the asymptotic relative efficiency (ARE), the ratio of the asymptotic variances of the MLE over that of the MDPDE assuming there is no outlier in the data.
-A value of ARE close to one indicates that the standard errors of the MLE and the MDPDE are comparable and hence we can achieve robustness with only a little compromise in variance.
-Note that, by definition, the ARE of the MDPDE at $\alpha=0$ will be one for all models.
+Thus, the asymptotic variance of the MDPDE is larger than that of the MLE, and considering an estimator with a smaller variance to be preferred in general, it is important to study the asymptotic relative efficiency (ARE), the ratio of the asymptotic variances of the MLE over that of the MDPDE assuming there is no outlier in the data.
+A value of ARE close to one indicates that the standard errors of the MLE and the MDPDE are comparable and hence, we can achieve robustness with only a little compromise in variance.
+By definition, the ARE of MDPDE at $\alpha=0$ is one for all models.

-Among our RMs, if we consider the exponential model, the asymptotic variance of $n^{1/2} (\widehat\lambda_\alpha - \lambda)$ can be computed to be $K / J^2$, where
+Among our RMs, if we consider the exponential model, the asymptotic variance of $\sqrt{n} (\widehat\lambda_\alpha - \lambda)$ can be computed to be $K / J^2$, where

-Since the asymptotic variance of $n^{1/2} (\widehat\lambda_{MLE} - \lambda)$ is $\lambda^{-2}$, the ARE of the MDPDE is then given by
+Since the asymptotic variance of $\sqrt{n} (\widehat\lambda_{MLE} - \lambda)$ is $\lambda^{-2}$, the ARE of the MDPDE is then given by